Blue Cross Blue Shield Association: Arizona

 Blue Cross Blue Shield of Arizona (BCBSAZ) is a non-profit healthcare organization founded in 1939.
 BCBSAZ partners with non-profit "Discovery Triangle Development Corporation" to launch a Farm Express mobile market (formerly Fresh Express).

 Arkansas

 Founded in 1948, Arkansas Blue Cross Blue Shield (ABCBS) is an independent licensee of the Blue Cross Blue Shield Association, and the largest healthcare provider in the state.
 It donated $1.98 million to The Walton College of Business toward founding its Robert L. Shoptaw Master of Healthcare Business Analytics Program.
 In August 2022, more than 12,000 members of Arkansas Blue Cross were affected by a ransomware attack on a former affiliate, North Highland Company, LLC.

 Idaho

 Blue Cross of Idaho and Regence BlueShield Idaho are separate companies and compete throughout the state.

 Kansas

-Blue Cross and Blue Shield of Kansas (BCBSKS) was founded in 1942 by Sam Bartham, later becoming an independent licensee of the Blue Cross Blue Shield Association.
+Blue Cross and Blue Shield of Kansas (BCBSKS) was founded in 1942 by Sam Barham, later becoming an independent licensee of the Blue Cross Blue Shield Association.